Sizewell and the sea

 Sizewell A has stood on the same part of coastline since 1966 and Sizewell B has operated since 1995.
 In more than half a century, neither of those power stations has seen any flooding or significant coastal erosion.

-The Government’s Centre for Environment, Fisheries and Aquaculture Science (CEFAS) is based in nearby Lowestoft and has comprehensive data for coastal change on the East Coast going back to the 1800s.
-The data show that this part of the coast has been very stable.
+The Government’s Centre for Environment, Fisheries and Aquaculture Science (CEFAS) is based in nearby Lowestoft and has comprehensive data for coastal change on the East Coast going back to the 1800s, including 30-years of high-quality beach profile data collected by the Environment Agency.
+The data show that this part of the coast has been stable and in future, the beach at Sizewell C will be enlarged and maintained to form a Soft Coastal Defence Feature, for the life of the station.

 Radar measures wave action along the Sizewell coast